opentimestamps/opentimestamps-server/README.md

-# OpenTimestamps Calendar Server
+# OpenTimestamps Calendar Server - Internet Archive Edition

-This package provides aggregation, Bitcoin timestamping, and remote calendar services for OpenTimestamps clients.
-You don't need to run a server to use the OpenTimestamps protocol - public servers exist that are free to use.
-That said, running a server locally can be useful for developers of OpenTimestamps protocol clients, particularly with a local Bitcoin node running in regtest mode.
+Special-purpose (and somewhat hacky) version of the calendar server for the Internet Archive timestamping project.

 ## Requirements